Sh1penfire/Endless-Rusting/README.md

 Endless Rusting was origionaly made because I wanted to try learn java, but now I continued to work on it because I was finding it fun.
 At the moment, it is only being maintained.
 The mod is about fleshing out the lore of PTER, and adding new mechanics which fit with vanilla.

 ## Dev Note
 Hi, Sh1penfire here.
 About the development of Endless Rusting, im pututing it on hold.
 It is no longer my main project but I will continue working on it slowly and releasing patches.
-If you find any bugs please post an issue, it would be much appreciated :D
-If nescecary, contact me on discord with my tag Sh1penfire#0868

 ## V7 Compatability
-I've got plans for full v7 compatability, though I'm not sure whats to come.
-Units are now compatable, and so is the dialog, but I've got to wait and see if everything works for the next BE build.
+Im slowly working on v7 compatability right now, though there is no guarentee I can get it out before the alpha is over...

 ## Compiling